-Peace and safety are not guaranteed for everybody.
+Not everyone lives a life in safety and peace.
 Disasters and conflicts affect the lives of many millions of people around the world.
-What do you think of this?
+What do your students think of this?

 At present, an estimate of 70,8 million people around the world have fled their homes.
-That means that 31 people are newly displaced every minute of the day.
 At Humanity House, we enhance understanding of humanitarian themes with our Journey of a Refugee, in which you hear, see and experience what it means to be caught up in a disaster or conflict.
-No matter what your knowledge of these themes, a visit to our museum brings disasters and conflicts, which you normally only see on television or read about in newspapers, closer to home, making the unimaginable imaginable.
-During an interactive journey through Humanity House, you feel like you’ve stepped into the shoes of a refugee.
+A visit to our museum brings disasters and conflicts, which you normally only see on television or read about in newspapers, closer to home – making the unimaginable imaginable.

 Plan your visit